shivanip1512/Gradle/first-Java-Project/README.md

 ### Dependencies :
 ```'<group-id>:<artifact-id>:<version>'```

-Que. where does these dependencies come from?
+Que. where does these dependencies come from? <br />
 Ans. from repositories

 ### Repositories :
-location from where gradle will pull all libraries/dependencies required for our project.
+location from where gradle will pull all libraries/dependencies required for our project. <br />
 Once we are done with building projects, we can push our artifact(s) to the repositories also.

 _Gradle caches all these dependencies locally._